horsemanjackyliu/freightordernodejsexercise/Exercise 1 SetBTPSubaccountEntitlement/readme.md

   ![alt text](image-3.png)

-- 4. Check and Assign entitlements of **event mesh** to your BTP subaccount
+- 4. Check and Assign entitlements of **event mesh** to your BTP subaccount.

-  check your subaccount entitlements from event mesh with the following commands
+  Check your subaccount entitlements from event mesh with the following commands:

   ```bash
   btp list accounts/entitlement| grep enterprise-messaging